 The curriculum of Our Savior Lutheran School is dedicated to providing each child with a comprehensive education-which balances teacher-centered approaches as well as student-centered approaches.
-Children in Pre-Kindergarten through 5th grades are taught in self- contained classroom environments with emphasis on the phonetic approach to reading, development of skills in writing, and mastery of basic mathematics fundamentals.
-School students, grades 6-8, experience a departmentalized schedule.
-Classroom learning includes teacher-led lessons, discovery and hands-on learning, concept teaching, and cooperative learning teaching models.
+Children in Pre-Kindergarten through 5th grades are taught in self-contained classroom environments with emphasis on the phonetic approach to reading, development of skills in writing, and mastery of basic mathematics fundamentals.
+Middle School students, grades 6-8, experience a departmentalized schedule.
+Classroom teacher-led learning includes lessons, discovery and hands-on learning, concept teaching, and cooperative learning teaching models.